 Caregiving emergencies come in all shapes and sizes.
 Being organized and prepared can help you tackle small blips and take even the most unexpected accidents in stride.
 The following steps will ensure you are ready for whatever may lie ahead.

-It may also behoove you to complete paperwork ahead of time with an in-home care agency and use their services a few times each month to stay on their radar.
-This will improve the likelihood that you have emergency reinforcements and give you peace of mind knowing that they belong to a company you know and trust.
+It may also behoove you to complete paperwork ahead of time with an in-home care company and use their services a few times each month to stay on their radar.
+This will improve the likelihood that you have coverage in a pinch and give you peace of mind knowing that they belong to a company you trust.
 Scrambling to ask or hire someone to care for your loved one at the last minute is hardly ideal.
 Make a list of all available sources of back-up and keep it handy.

-- Create an emergency folder.
 This folder will be your go-to resource when something goes awry with your loved one.
 You’ll want to include a current list of medications, identification and insurance information, contact information for physicians and pharmacies, a copy of their medical power of attorney (POA) document, copies of advance directives, etc. In fact, it doesn’t hurt to make a folder for yourself and other family members as well.
 Far too many caregivers make the mistake of believing they have ample time to get organized, but preparation in emergencies is invaluable.
 Also, try to store the daily caregiving journal with your loved one’s emergency folder so that up-to-date information is handy as well.